BullHacks3/DevSecops/Kubernetes/README.md

 ### Services
 ### Deployments
 - Define as well as maintain the desired state of resources and references
+- Related to updates and rollbacks
+- Create multiple replicas
+- Upgrade strategies
+- Scale up or down
+- Pause or resume deployment process

+**Different type of deployments**
+1. Recreate
+>Involves down time of a service, as initially it terminates v1 pods and then will start new v2 pods
+2. Rolling Update
+3. Canary
+> When we want  to update some pods in a cluster
+4. Blue /Green

 |Parts|Explaination|
 |-----|------------|
 |apiVersion||